-The Douglas/Elbert County Animal Response Team (CART) provides those in need with assistance in boarding their large, small and domestic animals during times of evacuation caused by wildland fires and other natural and manmade disasters.
+The Douglas County Animal Response Team (DCART) provides those in need with assistance in boarding their large, small and domestic animals during times of evacuation caused by wildland fires and other natural and manmade disasters.

-Formed in 2003, a year after the Hayman Fire affected a number of citizens and taxpayers in Douglas County, the area CART was developed to provide shelter, food and veterinary care for evacuated animals during emergency situations.
+Formed in 2003, a year after the Hayman Fire affected a number of citizens and taxpayers in Douglas County, the DCART was developed to provide shelter, food and veterinary care for non-commercial evacuated animals during emergency situations.

-Douglas/Elbert CART serves the citizens of Douglas and Elbert County by providing shelter, food and veterinary care for large, small and domesticated animals, including cattle, horses, llamas, chickens, dogs, etc. during times of evacuation.
+DCART serves the citizens of Douglas County by providing shelter, food and veterinary care for large, small and domesticated animals, including cattle, horses, llamas, chickens, dogs, etc. during times of evacuation.

-CART volunteers do not assist with the transportation of animals to shelters during an emergency.
-If you cannot get your animals safely to shelter, and do not have a trusted friend, neighbor or relative to assist you in this, please contact 911 at the time of the emergency.
+DCART volunteers do not assist with the transportation of animals to shelters during an emergency.
+If you cannot get your animals safely to shelter, and do not have a trusted friend, neighbor or relative to safely assist you in this, please contact 911 at the time of the emergency.

 What do I need to know before bringing my animals to a shelter?